zanferrari/youtube-downloader/README.md

 # youtube-downloader
  A php only youtube parser and downloader

-**Zanfi Youtube downloader** is a blazing fast Youtube parser and Audio+Video or Audio only downloader.
+**Zanfi Youtube downloader** is Youtube parser and Audio+Video or Audio only downloader.

+31 may 2023 - Suffering of throttling while download.
+Takes more time to download a file.

 It uses only 1 php class without third party software.
 It makes no use of the Youtube API (so no api key is needed).

 Inspired from the (php) Athlon1600/youtube-downloader and, of course, from the youtube-dl and yt-dlp which are built with Python.

-I was annoyed by the throttling that Youtube uses when downloading from an adaptive stream.
-With this class I measured download speeds even better than yt-dlp.

-Just before putting this class online, I got this result:

-\- Downloaded 5148614 bytes in **0.56019806861877 seconds**

 **How to use the class**: